phalcon-orphanage/docs/en/reference/phql.rst

 resulset :doc:`Phalcon\\Mvc\\Model\\Resultset\\Simple <../api/Phalcon_Mvc_Model_Resultset_Simple>`.
 However, each element is an standard object that only contains the two columns that were requested.

-These values ​​that don't represent complete objects we call them scalars.
+These values that don't represent complete objects we call them scalars.
 PHQL allows you to query all types of scalars: fields, functions, literals, expressions, etc..:

 .. code-block:: php